Use Story Mapping To Deliver Software Products Faster

 It’s important to keep in mind that you should only start story mapping after you have a concept that you believe has been sufficiently proven.
 That’s because if nobody knows what the end goal of the project is, it will be impossible to build a successful product.
 However, once you’re confident that you’ve identified both a real problem and an effective solution, a story map will be a valuable tool.

 Key stakeholders often say that a certain feature is necessary without having really tested it against actual market needs.
 You’ve probably heard something like: “We can use this apartment renting functionality for business apartments, private apartments, and car rentals–in a nutshell, they’re the same.”

-Story mapping continues to be helpful later in the process, when it comes time to prioritize your backlog.
-Without mapping your stories as end-to-end processes, you may end up delivering less important functionalities first.
+Story mapping continues to be helpful later in the development process when it comes time to prioritize your backlog.
+Without story mapping your stories as end-to-end processes, you may end up delivering less important functionalities first.

 Story mapping has become a widely-adopted methodology because it provides a bird’s eye view of the software application experience.
 Using this approach may also have several side benefits because of the improved clarity and vision it facilitates.

 The biggest part of the application is often useless!